-Note: See Section 7.1.2.8.2 for applicable effective dates for when this extension may be included.

 Note: Because the Certificate Policies extension may be used to restrict the applicable usages for a Certificate, incorrect policies may result in OCSP Responder Certificates that fail to successfully validate, resulting in invalid OCSP Responses.
 Including the anyPolicy policy can reduce this risk, but add to client processing complexity and interoperability issues.

 7.1.2.9 Precertificate Profile